 (“The TEN” is not a top ten but ten items worth being included in “The TEN”)

 - Former college football coach Lou Holtz, who led Notre Dame to a national championship in 1988, passed away at the age of 89 his family said Wednesday.
-Holtz won 249 games as a college coach with six different school: William & Mary, North Carolina State, Arkansas, Notre Dame and South Carolina.
+Holtz won 249 games as a college coach with six different schools: William & Mary, North Carolina State, Arkansas, Notre Dame and South Carolina.

 - Clemson hired former Green Bay Packers special teams coordinator and Las Vegas Raiders head coach Rich Bisaccia as special teams coordinator.